Many considered self-taught geologist Pattillo Higgins “something of a fool” — until January 1o, 1901.

 However, a series of drilling problems stopped the attempt at a depth of 575 feet, according to historian Robert Wooster.
 This failure exhausted the last of the partners’ finances.
 Lucas contacted experienced drillers John Galey and James Guffey of Pittsburgh, Pennsylvania.
 Guffey, who controlled newly raised funds (investors included Andrew Mellon), excluded Higgins from the new venture.

 Lucas brought in the famous gusher on January 10, 1901.
 His 1,140-foot-deep well on Spindletop Hill flowed uncontrolled for nine days at about 100,000 barrels of oil a day.

-Soon known as the “Lucas Gusher,” the new oilfield produced almost 3.6 million barrels in its first year alone.
+Soon making headlines as the “Lucas Gusher,” the new oilfield produced almost 3.6 million barrels in its first year alone.
 As drilling companies proliferated and drilled wells, the field produced 17.4 million barrels the following year.

 Spindletop also brought the first extensive use of rotary drilling technology, replacing many cable-tool rigs.
 Further, “Christmas trees” of valves to control oil wells became commonplace in the industry after the Lucas Gusher.

 Although Higgins had left the company, he retained some leases at Spindletop field.
 He subsequently formed the Higgins Oil and Fuel Company and then the Higgins Wonder Oil Company, which drilled actively in Chambers, Wilson, Bexar, and Gonzales counties, Texas, in 1916-1918.

 “Call him a dreamer, a visionary, a pioneer or ‘the millionaire’ – the life and exploits of oilman Patillo Higgins are the stuff of legend,” notes the museum of the man who would drill many successful wells before passing away in 1955.